sbryngelson/group-docs/group-syllabus/why-phd.md

 2. Have made significant academic contributions
 3. Can get the job you want.

-The PhD tends to take between 5 and 6 years, with students headed to the academic job market leaning toward the longer end.
+The Ph.D. tends to take about _very roughly_ 4-7 years; typical is 5, and students headed to the academic job market leaning towards 5-6.
-However, your work ethic can shorten or lengthen this.
+However, your work ethic, project(s), and more can shorten or lengthen this.